Last updated as of: 31 March, 2015

 - Hate Products (UFI) - Virtual goods which represent, promote, advertise, or in any way support, display or depict characterizations of hate-based organizations (ex.
 Neo-Nazi, KKK, gangs).

-- Malicious Content (UFI) - Any virtual goods created to intentionally or otherwise malign or degrade another user.
+- Malicious Content (UFI) - Any virtual goods created to intentionally or otherwise malign another user or degrade user experience.
+This includes products whose total derivation size exceeds 8 Megabytes.

 - Nudity: aroused genitals (UFI) - Depictions of aroused genitalia and/or unrealistc or overly detailed genitals.